JustWhit3/ptc-print/README.md

 ## Introduction

 `ptc::print` (*py-to-cpp print*) is a C++17/20 printing object inspired by the Python [`print`](https://realpython.com/python-print/) function, which provides you a most comfortable way to print messages and logs to the output stream.
+This library is available also with `vcpkg` package manager.

 It is constructed through the [`Print`](https://justwhit3.github.io/ptc-print/structptc_1_1Print.html) functor, which is a fully *type-* and *thread-safe* class with *automatic memory management*, implemented through an [single-header](https://github.com/JustWhit3/ptc-print/blob/main/ptc/print.hpp) library, with minimal and indispensable [dependencies](#install-and-use).
 It supports also the usage of [ANSI escape sequences](#printing-with-ansi-escape-sequences) and is cross-platform.